Pingumaniac/PubSub_with_KRaft_in_Kotlin/code/README.md

 * monitor_leader_health : Continuously monitors the health of the leader node.
 * trigger_failover : Initiates a failover process in case of leader failure.

-4. RaftNodeMW.scala
+4. EtcdNodeMW.scala
-* init : Initializes the middleware components for RAFT operations.
+* init : Initializes the middleware components for Etcd operations.
 * handle_log_replication  Handles the replication of log entries across nodes.
-* conduct_leader_election : Conducts a leader election process as per RAFT.
+* conduct_leader_election : Conducts a leader election process as per Etcd.
 * synchronize_state : Synchronizes the state with other nodes after failover or recovery.

-5. RaftConsensusMW.scala
+5. EtcdConsensusMW.scala
-* init: Innitialize connection and channel for RAFT consensus operations
+* init: Innitialize connection and channel for Etcd consensus operations
-* start_consensus_process : Starts the RAFT consensus process for decision making.
+* start_consensus_process : Starts the Etcd consensus process for decision making.
-* append_entry_to_log : Appends a new entry to the RAFT log.
+* append_entry_to_log : Appends a new entry to the Etcd log.
 * commit_entry : Commits an entry to the RAFT log after reaching consensus.